Ryuk-me/Google-Meet-Attender-LNMEE/README.md

 Dont use your primary gmail account.

-For any reason if your google account gets banned i will not be held responsible.

 First run get_cookie.py and get your gmail account cookies. ( NECESSARY i repeat it is NECESSARY )

 Dont share these cookies with anyone.